Conveyancing for New Builds

-4. Paying the Deposit and Securing Your Mortgage
+4. Securing Your Mortgage and Paying the Deposit

-By this stage, you should’ve agreed to a mortgage in principle and so now is the time to finalise the arrangements.
+Before exchange of contracts can be achieved you will need to obtain a mortgage offer..
 Your mortgage lender will request a surveyor to conduct a mortgage valuation to determine the property’s value.
 If the house is still unfinished, then the valuation will be based on the plans and specifications provided.

-As a buyer, it would be wise to get a mortgage offer before exchanging contracts so you know you can afford the purchase.
-But it’s important to keep in mind the expiry date of your mortgage offer.
-Many offers expire after 6 months and so it should be long enough for you to get to your completion date.
-However, if for any reason this is not the case or your offer expires earlier, you will have to re-apply or risk losing the mortgage.
+It’s important to keep in mind the expiry date of your mortgage offer.
+Most mortgage in principle offers expire after 6 months and so it should be long enough for you to get to your completion date.
+However, if construction of the property is delayed beyond the offer expiry date, then you will need to obtain an extension or a new mortgage offer.